-Academics, Campus wide, College of Education, Diversity
+Academics, Campus Wide, College of Education, Diversity

 Program at CSU encourages future minority male educators

-By Emma Slaven | April 6, 2021
+By CSU Media | April 6, 2021

 Charleston Southern University MISTERs (from left to right) Joseph Warren, physical education major; Jax Sanchez, elementary education major; and Christian Wood, elementary education major.
 Photo by William Ross